 The initial encryption will now be happening in the background.
 On laptops, it happens only when the computer is plugged in to power (it pauses when on battery).
 It's OK to sleep or shut down as needed; encryption will resume when you turn it back on.

 - Check the status of encryption at System Preferences, Security & Privacy, FileVault.

 - On the newest models, encryption may complete almost immediately.

 - On older models, encryption may take a few hours if there is very little data saved, or several days for large drives with a lot of data.

 When you reboot the computer, you will see a slightly different login screen that appears almost immediately after the computer is turned on - the computer cannot boot until you use your password to allow the hard drive to be read.
 Once the computer is booted, it will behave just as it did before encryption.

 - As long as your Mac and network passwords are in sync, you will only be prompted for your password once at startup.

 - If your password is changed from somewhere other than the Mac, your passwords will get out of sync.
-Remember your old password!
-Restart the computer while connected to the campus network, log in, then go to Self Service and run "FileVault Password Resync".
+Remember your old password, and see above for details on getting back in sync.